Greenwood House

 Greenwood House Has New Owners!

-The younger Geyers tired of inn keeping and on January 1, l988, both properties, the Greenwood House and the Hinckley House next door, were sold to Karl and Lynn Buder, well established innkeepers on the island since the early 80's and owners of the successful Thorncroft Inn on Main Street.
+In l988, both properties, the Greenwood House and the Hinckley House next door, were sold to Karl and Lynn Buder, well established innkeepers on the island since the early 80's and owners of the successful Thorncroft Inn on Main Street.
 They made the Hinckley House their home and continued to operate the Greenwood House as an inn.
 They renovated the attic and enhanced all the guest rooms.

 New Owners Once Again!